phubbard/tgn-whisperer/README.md

 ## Introduction

-With my discovery of the [whisper.cpp project](https://github.com/ggerganov/whisper.cpp) I had the idea of transcribing the podcast of some friend of mine, [The Grey Nato](https://thegreynato.com/)
+With my discovery of the [whisper.cpp project](https://github.com/ggerganov/whisper.cpp) I had the idea of transcribing the podcast of some friends of mine, [The Grey Nato](https://thegreynato.com/)

 This repo is the code and some notes for myself and others.